article background

 Advertisement

 Choosing the best solar panels will usually come down to the cost, quality and suitability of products on offer from your solar installer.
-With numerous ‘Clean Energy Council Approved Solar Retailers’ currently operating in Australia, finding a solar panel installer that’s right for you shouldn’t be much of a hassle.
+With numerous ‘Clean Energy Council Approved Solar Retailers’ currently operating in Australia, finding a solar panel installer that’s right for you shouldn’t be too difficult.
 You can find a list of accredited retailers in your state by visiting the Clean Energy Council website.

 Approved solar suppliers are allowed to use the Clean Energy Council Approved Solar Retailer logo in their marketing (pictured right).
 However, it’s worth verifying the accreditation on the Clean Energy Council website before signing any agreements with them.